patrickperrone/Sitecore.Ship-PowerShell-Installer/README.md

 2. Edit config file
 3. Run Powershell as Administrator and invoke ```.\SitecoreShipInstall.ps1```

-NOTE: I've included a development branch build of the .nupkg file from Sitecore.Ship for your convenience.
-This is the package I have tested my script against.
-Once this package is available on a public feed, I will remove it.

 ### Troubleshooting
 - If you see an error in PowerShell complaining that "the execution of scripts is disabled on this system." then you need to invoke ```Set-ExecutionPolicy -ExecutionPolicy unrestricted -Force```
 - If you receive a security warning after invoking ```.\SitecoreShipInstall.ps1``` and want to make it go away permanently, then right-click on the install.ps1 file and "Unblock" it.